This post is a seed for a future article about “liberating distinctions.”

 In certain traditions there is an emphasis on distinctions such as absolute/relative, prakriti/purusha, or yin/yang.
 Exploring these distinctions leads to useful understandings of phenomena and reality.
 Used skillfully, these distinctions can be liberating, for instance by helping people to release dysfunctional ideas about how life works.

 It occurred to me that certain distinctions are more liberating than others.
 So I calibrated a number of distinctions to see which ones provide the most support on the journey of awakening.
 The results are summarized below.

-The following distinctions are highly liberating, though one or two steps down from the distinctions above:
+The following distinctions are all extremely highly liberating, with the most liberating distinctions at the top: